Hugh Archdale

 Brigadier-General Hugh James Archdale (15 January 1854 – 31 August 1921) was a British Army officer.

 Military career

 Educated at Cheltenham College, Archdale was commissioned into the Royal Welch Fusiliers in 1875.
-After serving in Sudan, Burma and Crete, Archdale saw action in the Second Boer War for which he was appointed a Companion of the Order of the Bath.
-He became commandant of the Imperial Yeomanry Discharge Depot at Aldershot in 1903 and in January 1907 was promoted to substantive colonel and temporary brigadier general while employed as commander of a grouped regimental district.
+After serving in Sudan, Burma and Crete, Archdale, promoted on 13 July 1892 to major, saw action in the Second Boer War for which he was appointed a Companion of the Order of the Bath (CB).

+He became commandant of the Imperial Yeomanry Discharge Depot at Aldershot in 1903 and, after commanding a battalion of the Lincolnshire Regiment (later the Royal Lincolnshire Regiment), he was placed on half-pay on 6 October 1904.
+In January 1907 he was promoted to substantive colonel and temporary brigadier general while employed as commander of a grouped regimental district.

-He was the first general officer commanding of the North Midland Division in April 1908 before retiring from the army in January 1911.
+He was the first general officer commanding (GOC) of the North Midland Division, Territorial Force (TF), on 1 April 1908 before retiring from the army in January 1911.

+He was recalled to service during the First World War, which began in the summer of 1914, and was placed in command of a brigade on 20 September 1914 and was granted the temporary rank of brigadier general while employed in this position.